jwodder/dotplate/dotplate.md

     - options for handling symlinks (in both src and dest)
     - Disallow suite names that don't correspond to a suite in the config file
     - Add an option for merging global & local vars via recursive dict merging?
+    - Support setting a custom external command for diffing with

 - Config file:
     - TOML